HIV/AIDS COMMUNITY CARE & SUPPORT

 PSYCHOLOGICAL CARE SERVICES

-Psychological care services include interventions that address the non-physical suffering of HIV-positive individuals and family members, such as mental health counseling, support groups, support for disclosure of HIV status, and bereavement care.
+Psychological care services include interventions that address the non-physical suffering of individuals living with HIV and family members, such as mental health counseling, support groups, support for disclosure of HIV status, and bereavement care.
 Clergy or traditional or spiritual leaders may provide spiritual care services in order to remain sensitive to the culture and rituals of the individual and community.
 This care may include life review and assessment, and counseling related to hopes and fears, meaning and purpose, guilt and forgiveness.

 Social services are focused on people living with HIV/AIDS and their families.
 These services provide access to community-based support groups; mobilize communities; develop the leadership of people living with HIV/AIDS; work to reduce stigma; provide transportation support; and connect families with legal services to assist with succession planning, inheritance rights, and legal documentation, such as living wills or powers of attorney.
 These services also help to secure government grants, housing, and health care; link families to food support and income-generating programs; and increase community awareness of HIV care, treatment, and preventions services.